How to Use the Data Transfer Tool

 A: Yes, to upload an OBB file, make sure to create a zip file and include the OBB file as well as the apk file.
 The name of the zip file should follow the format "vrconversation_" followed by the version number, for example, 0.15.5.860.

-Q: If headsets are in the wrong Device Group in the portal and I move them to the correct device group before syncing sessions from the DTT, which device group will the sessions go to when running a report?
+Q: If headsets are in the wrong Device Group in the portal and I move them to the correct device group before syncing sessions from the DTT to the cloud, which device group will the sessions go to when running a report?

 • Related Articles